Calendula officinalis

-Calendula officinalis, the pot marigold, common marigold, ruddles, Mary's gold or Scotch marigold, is a flowering plant in the daisy family Asteraceae.
-It is probably native to southern Europe, though its long history of cultivation makes its precise origin unknown, and it may possibly be of garden origin.
-It is also widely naturalised farther north in Europe (as far as southern England) and elsewhere in warm temperate regions of the world.
+Calendula officinalis, Mary's gold, common marigold, the pot marigold, Scotch marigold, or ruddles, is a flowering plant in the daisy family, Asteraceae.
+It is probably native to southern Europe, but its long history of cultivation makes its precise origin unknown, and it is widely naturalised.
+The florets are edible and the plant has historically been used as medicine.

+The names marigold and Mary's gold were given by the English people to honour Mary, mother of Jesus, who was said to wear "a crown of gold that circles the earth".